mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 Log authentication failures for the admin interface.
 This parameter expects a boolean value and is enabled by default.

+#### `admin_pam_readwrite_service` and `admin_pam_readonly_service`

+Use Pluggable Authentication Modules (PAM) for REST API authentication.
+The settings accept a PAM service name which is used during authentication if normal authentication fails. `admin_pam_readwrite_service` should accept users who can do any MaxCtrl/REST-API-operation. `admin_pam_readonly_service` should accept users who can only do read operations.
+Because REST-API does not support back and forth communication between the client and MaxScale, the PAM services must be simple.
+They should only ask for the password and nothing else.

+If only `admin_pam_readwrite_service` is configured, both read and write operations can be authenticated by PAM.
+If only `admin_pam_readonly_service` is configured, only read operations can be authenticated by PAM.
+If both are set, the service used is determined by the requested operation.
+Leave or set both empty to disable PAM for REST-API.

 #### _events_

 MaxScale logs warnings and errors for various reasons and often it is self-